nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:

-* When called upon to parse a user command, the `VmsParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `VmsParser` returns back as a `Command` object.
+1. When called upon to parse a user command, `VmsParser` a `FeatureParser` or more specifically, one of its subclasses (eg `BasicParser`, `PatientParser`, etc) depending on the user command.
+Used input from the user command are removed.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+2. The `FeatureParser` in 1 then parses the remaining user command to create a `CommandParser`.
+Similar to 1, the created `CommandParser` is more specifically one of its subclasses (eg. `AddCommandParser`) and used inputs from the user command are removed.
+3. The resultant `CommandParser` parses the remaining user input to create a `Command` object, such as `AddCommand`, and optionally a `CommandMessage`.
+Both of which are encapsulated into a `ParseResult` and returned.

 ### Model component
 **API** : [`Model.java`](https://github.com/AY2223S2-CS2103-F11-3/tp/tree/master/src/main/java/seedu/vms/model/Model.java)